We show you how you can get to your destination during the closure of the suburban train tunnel from June 23rd to August 5th 2018.

 The subway line U2 (Südbahnhof – Bad Homburg- Gonzenheim) runs from Monday to Saturday continuously with three-wagons subway trains.
 On Sunday and holidays, the three-wagon subway trains are available starting at about 12:00.
 The U2, together with the lines U1, U3 and U8 connects the Frankfurt South Station (Südbahnhof) with the central transfer station Willy-Brandt-Platz and Hauptwache every minute.

 The U2 coming from Bad Homburg-Gonzenheim is an alternative transport for the people of that area.
 The U3 connects Oberursel (connection from the S5 line) with the Frankfurt City.

-At the Eschersheim Station you can transfer by walking a short distance from the S6 line to the four subway lines running every minute at the “Weißer Stein” station.
+At the Eschersheim Station you can transfer by walking a short distance from the S6 line to the four subway lines running at the “Weißer Stein” station.

 The U4 and U5 take a big portion of the passengers of the parallel S-Bahn trains between Frankfurt Main Station and Konstablerwache.
 Additionally, they connect with the lines U6 and U7 at the Bockenheimer Warte and with the lines U1, U2, U3 and U8 at Willy-Brandt-Platz.